Theertha-sr27/Biscuit-Dunking-Analysis-System/README.md

 ## Basic Details
-### Team Name: [Eppo sheriyakki theram...]
+### Team Name: Eppo sheriyakki theram...

 ### Team Members
-- Team Lead: [Nayan keshev] - [College of engineering trikaripur]
-- Member 2: [Theertha sr] - [College of engineering trikaripur]
+- Member 2: Theertha SR - College of engineering trikaripur
-- Member 3: [Sreenanda kp] - [College of engineering trikaripur]
+- Member 3: Sreenanda KP - College of engineering trikaripur

 ### Project Description
-[The Biscuit Analysis System demonstrates how can we save our biscuit.]
+The Biscuit Analysis System demonstrates how can we save our biscuit.

 ### The Problem (that doesn't exist)
-[how do we determine wheather the conditions are suitable for dunking a buscuit?]
+how do we determine wheather the conditions are suitable for dunking a buscuit?

 ### The Solution (that nobody asked for)
-[create a small web application that analysis these inputs and provides a result]
+create a small web application that analysis these inputs and provides a result

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [HTML]
+- HTML
-- [CSS]
+- CSS
-- [JAVA SCRIPT]
+- JAVA SCRIPT
-- [VScode]
+-  VScode

 ### Implementation